cs207-2017-group13/cs207-FinalProject/manual/model_document.md

   S_{i} &= \int_{T_{0}}^{T}{\frac{C_{p,i}\left(T\right)}{T} \ \mathrm{d}T}, \qquad i = 1, \ldots, N
 \end{align}

-Instead of determining the heat capacity of each chemical species from first principles, we approximate the heat capacity using the 7th order NASA polynomials (whose straighforward yields entropy and enthalpy):
+Instead of determining the heat capacity of each chemical species from first principles, we approximate the heat capacity using the 7th order NASA polynomials, which are polynomial fits for the temperature dependence of the heat capacity and whose straighforward integration yields entropy and enthalpy:

 $$\frac{C_{p,i}}{R} = a_{i1} + a_{i2}T + a_{i3}T^{2} + a_{i4}T^{3} + a_{i5}T^{4}$$